-IN THE CLASSROOM: Ramos is an engineering physics major.
+IN THE CLASSROOM: Ramos is majoring in environmental engineering.

 PERSONAL: Joshua Dallas Ramos was born on January 14, 1999 to Joe and Jennie Ramos in Lubbock, Texas.
 He has one sister, Jordan, and one brother, Justice, a member of the CU cross country and track and field team.